 If possible, do not change, shower or eat/drink following your assault.
 If available, bring an extra pair of clothes and come directly to the any UPMC Emergency Department in Central Pa.

-A SANE will be summoned to provide your medical care.
+A SANE nurse will be requested to provide your medical care.

-A representative from the YWCA of Greater Harrisburg, Carlisle, or Hanover will be notified, so you immediately have the option of using services offered by a Rape Crisis Center advocate.
+A representative from the YWCA of Greater Carlisle, Hanover, Harrisburg, or Lititz will be notified, so you can immediately have the option of using services offered by a Rape Crisis Center advocate.

 If you have been assaulted do not hesitate to get help.
 Call 911 or go to the nearest emergency room.
 For more information, call us at 717-782-5205.